RobAntcliff/Intercom/README.md

 Run this command: ```dotnet run```

+The list of customers from the customer.txt file that are within 100Km of the Intercom office will be printed to the console.

 ## Testing

 After following the setup instructions above, In your Command Line, navigate to the IntercomTakeHomeTest.Test folder.